Roaa6700/ROS2-TurtleSim-Your-First-Dive-into-Robotics/README.md

 ```bash
 ros2 topic list
 ```
-This displays a list of topics used for communication between nodes
+This displays a list of topics used for communication between nodes.

 ![topic](FI.png)

 #### To view detailed information about a specific topic, like its message type and how many nodes are connected to it, use: